gboehl/dynare/doc/manual/source/the-model-file.rst

-                simultaneously, and the distance between the boundaries for each parameter is divided in as many intervals as there are steps (as defined by the ``homotopy_steps`` option); the problem is solves as many times as there are steps.
+                simultaneously, and the distance between the boundaries for each parameter is divided in as many intervals as there are steps (as defined by the ``homotopy_steps`` option); the problem is solved as many times as there are steps.

            ``2``